breezy-weather/breezy-weather/docs/SOURCES.md

 # Weather sources

 This is a user-end guide to weather sources available in Breezy Weather.
 If you are a developer looking to add a new source in Breezy Weather, have a look at [contribute](../CONTRIBUTE.md).
-Unless otherwise mentioned, **the information below is valid assuming you’re using version 5.3.1 or later of Breezy Weather**.
+Unless otherwise mentioned, **the information below is valid assuming you’re using version 5.4.0 or later of Breezy Weather**.

 By default, when you add a location manually, Breezy Weather will auto-suggest your national weather source if we have support for it, and combine it with other secondary weather sources for missing features.
 When we don’t have support for your national weather source, we suggest **Open-Meteo** which is the only free and open source weather source on this list, and probably also the most privacy-friendly.

 Below, you can find details about the support and implementation status for features on each weather source.
 Note that no forecast above 7 days is reliable, so you should not decide based on the highest number of days available.

-> Note: The following features and sources are only available starting from (unreleased) v5.4.0:
+> Note: The following features and sources are only available starting from (pre-release) v5.4.0:
 > - Sources: ATMO GrandEst, Atmo Hauts-de-France, AtmoSud, EKUK, EPD, Ilmateenistus

 ## Summary